nextcloud/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 		'mssql'
 	),

 Database types that are supported for installation.
+(SQLite is available only in ownCloud Community Edition)

 Available:
 	- sqlite (SQLite3)